adamtilson/adamtilson.github.io/lecture/lec-24/markdown.md

 ## Initial Value Problem
 - In an initial value problem, you know the starting conditions and typically want to know the value at a given time
 - A numerical approach involves taking small steps through the slope field following the slope at that point
-- We can use various Methods to do this with different levels of accuract
+- We will look at three methods to do this with different levels of accuracy
+- Taking constant steps while following the slope at the current point is called the Euler's Method

 ---
 ## Initial Value Problem Visualized